Morning (8:30am – 12:00pm)

 Co- Sponsors: Health Resources & Services Administration & Education Development Center’s HV CoIIN 2.0

-The Quality Improvement Center on Domestic Violence in Child Welfare is testing a collaborative Adult & Child Survivor-Centered Approach to improving outcomes for families.
-Child welfare agencies, domestic violence programs for survivors and for those using violence, dependency courts, early childhood programs and others are working together at project sites in Massachusetts, Illinois and Pennsylvania to align practice, policy and programming around six principles and two practice frameworks.
+The Quality Improvement Center on Domestic Violence in Child Welfare is testing a collaborative Adult & Child Survivor-Centered Approach (Approach) to improve outcomes for families.
+Child welfare agencies, domestic violence programs for survivors and for those using violence, dependency courts, early childhood programs and other community partners are working together at project sites in Massachusetts, Illinois and Pennsylvania to align practice, policy and programming around six principles and two practice frameworks.

 Built upon best practices developed over the past 30 years, the Approach introduces two specific innovations that can be used in diverse fields: the use of research-based Protective Factors for Survivors (Safer and More Stable Conditions; Social, Cultural and Spiritual Connections; Resilience and a Growth Mindset; Nurturing Parent-Child Interactions; and Social and Emotional Abilities), and a Relational and Systemic Accountability framework for working with the person using violence.
-Developers of the approach will share the conceptual foundation for each innovation, engage participants in interactive discussions about their application, and discuss some of the implementation challenges along with preliminary lessons learned.
+Developers of this model will host a salon-style conversation engaging participants in interactive discussions about the application of the Approach, and discuss some of the implementation challenges along with preliminary lessons learned.
 Salons are designed to allow people to come together to increase their knowledge through the exchange of information and ideas.
 The purpose of this salon styled talk is to promote authentic dialogue, stimulate critical questions, and inspire actionable ideas.

-- Envision expanded options for helping families involved in the child welfare system who are experiencing domestic violence.
+- Envision expanded options for helping families who are experiencing domestic violence, particularly those involved in the child welfare system.

 - Gain ideas about how to work with collaborators to strengthen protective factors in work with adult and child survivors that lessen the impact of DV, build individual strengths, promote healthy development, and establish conditions that support safety, healing and well-being.

 - Describe and begin to use a collaborative framework for engaging with the person using violence and coercive control.

-Faculty: Juan Carlos Areán, MM Program Director, Futures Without Violence; Charlyn Harper-Browne, PhD, Senior Associate, Center for the Study of Social Policy; Tien Ung, PhD, Futures Without Violence
+Faculty: Juan Carlos Areán, MM Program Director, Futures Without Violence; Tien Ung, PhD, Futures Without Violence

 - Intersecting Violences: Opportunities for promoting protective factors and reducing risk in hospital based violence intervention programs